 My last gripe has more to do with the menus than anything.
-I realize many of the dishes are “cooked to order” but when 30% of the restaurants decide to make ceviche to save time… that’s a lot of ceviche for one night.
-They were at the very least 6 different restaurants making ceviche!
+I realize many of the dishes are “cooked to order” but when 30% of the restaurants decide to make ceviche as a time saver… that’s a lot of ceviche for one night.
+They were at the least 6 different restaurants making ceviche!
 We only had 4 and skipped the last two restaurants.
 We also didn’t touch upon every table so I wonder how many more had ceviche?
 It’s not that we don’t like ceviche, we love it.
 But it was a bit much for one night, especially if you were allergic to seafood, you’d have missed 30% of samples.
-This could have been alleviated by having restaurants sign up with what dishes they’d provide, perhaps their first and second choice, and having the host, New Times, “approve” dishes.
-This would have created better variety.

 Other mishaps include:

 • Situating the band and lovely high top tables outside while all the bars were INSIDE.
 At least one bar should have been outside or under the overhang by the band.
 The band space was empty.
 By the time you got through the crowd to the outdoors, your drink was gone and there was nothing to “sip” on while watching the band.
 It was completely empty and sad by the band and these high tables.

 • Having a limit on tickets.
 There were way too many people admitted.
 I couldn’t move on ANY floor.
 Therefore, it wasn’t crowd disbursement that was the problem, it was the amount of people admitted.